Scala-Dev/exp-alexa-skill/README.md

     User: "Alexa, ask E X P to show me cars"
     Alexa: "Showing cars"

 To improve the accuracy of the skill populate the Custom Slot Types with labels and names used in EXP.
+This skill uses labels to find a matching content item and checks names followed by labels to find a matching location.
+If no matching location is found it checks names followed by labels to find a matching device.
+If no device is found it sends the fling event to the entire organization.